wp-plugins/admin-menu-tree-page-view/readme.txt

 Tags: admin, page, pages, tree, view, admin menu, menu Requires at least: 3.0
 Tested up to: 3.0
-Stable tag: 2.0
+Stable tag: 2.1

 Get a tree view of all your pages directly in the admin menu.
-Search, edit, view and add pages - all with just one click away!
+Search, edit, view, re-order/sort and add pages - all with just one click away!

 == Description ==

 This WordPress plugin adds all your pages to the admin menu, so all your pages will always be available within just one click, no matter where you are in the admin area.
 You can also add pages directly in the tree and you can quickly find your pages by using the search box.

+**Version 2.0 update:** Now you can order your pages with drag-and-drop!

 Works perfect in CMS-like WordPress installations with lots of pages in a tree hierarchy.